 “Wednesday Nights” have become an institution.
-The number of guests has grown from a small handful of Montreal residents to a list of attendees that has reached over 9,000.
-A guest may arrive on a visit from Japan, Indonesia, Russia, Europe, across Canada or the Americas…
+The number of guests has grown from a small handful of Montreal residents to a list of attendees that includes thousands of names.
+A guest may arrive on a visit from Africa, Asia, the Middle East, Russia, Europe, across Canada or the Americas…

 As the topics have evolved, so have the professions and interests represented around the Nicholsons’ table.
 Originally, discussion centered on the economy and financial markets; today, discussions range from international aviation to environmental issues, from high technology and sciences to social policy and international development, and many subjects in-between.
-Economists are always in evidence, as are bankers, international investors, diplomats, corporate executives, politicians, professors, entrepreneurs, lawyers, doctors, human rights activists, environmentalists and members of the media (Discussions, with rare exceptions, are off the record.)
+Economists are always in evidence, and usually international investors, entrepreneurs, diplomats, students, think tank researchers, politicians, professors, new media experts, lawyers, doctors, human rights activists, scientists, environmentalists, authors and members of the media (Discussions, with rare exceptions, are off the record.)